Chart Color Schemes

 Mudgee Surrounds - West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Mudgee Surrounds - West, as per the latest Census, consisted of 97.5% houses and 2.6% other dwellings.
-In comparison, Non-Metro NSW had 91.0% houses and 9.0% other dwellings.
-Home ownership in Mudgee Surrounds - West was at 47.5%, with mortgaged dwellings at 37.0% and rented ones at 15.5%.
-The median monthly mortgage repayment in the area was $1,651, while the median weekly rent was $280.
-Nationally, Mudgee Surrounds - West's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Mudgee Surrounds - West, as per the latest Census, consisted of 97.5% houses and 2.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Mudgee Surrounds - West was 47.5%, with mortgaged dwellings at 37.0% and rented ones at 15.5%.
+The median monthly mortgage repayment was $1,651, lower than Non-Metro NSW's average of $1,733.
+Median weekly rent in the area was $280, compared to Non-Metro NSW's $330.
+Nationally, Mudgee Surrounds - West's median mortgage repayment was significantly lower at $1,651 than the Australian average of $1,863, and median rent was substantially below the national figure of $375.

 Frequently Asked Questions - Housing